chrisahart/chrisahart.github.io/_pages/about.md

 ---

-Following the completion of my PhD at University College London with Prof. Jochen Blumberger I have joined the group of Dr. Clotilde Cucinotta at Imperial College London, developing methodologies to enable the dynamical modelling of electrochemical systems under applied potential.
+I obtained my PhD in Condensed Matter and Materials Physics at University College London, under the supervision of Prof. Jochen Blumberger, and have recently completed a postdoctoral research project at Imperial College London under the supervision of Dr. Clotilde Cucinotta.

+I currently reside in Zhejiang, China and am looking for a postdoctoral research position in first principles calculations.

 <strong>PhD Thesis (Official version):</strong> <br />
 [Charge transport in bulk hematite and at the hematite/water interface.](https://discovery.ucl.ac.uk/id/eprint/10153463/2/thesis.pdf)  <br />